slittorin/home-assistant-setup/README.md

      logger:
        default: warning
      ```
-9. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card), and ensure that logbook is enabled:
+9. Setup Recorder correctly to keep data in database for 30 days, and write every 30:th (Updated 13/3-2022 from 10:th) second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card), and ensure that logbook is enabled:
    - Through the `File Editor` add-on, edit the file [/config/configuration.yaml](https://github.com/slittorin/home-assistant-config/blob/master/configuration.yaml) and add after `recorder:`:
      ```yaml
          purge_keep_days: 30
          auto_purge: true
-         commit_interval: 10
+         commit_interval: 30

      logbook:
      ```